cjpatoilo/htmlcompile/readme.md

 **Usage**

 ```
-$ htmlcompile index.pug
+$ htmlcompile src dist
 ```

-*NOTE: If you only declare the folder name by default the `main.{pug,ejs}` file will be searched.*
+*NOTE: Only the folder name is required.*

 ## CLI